cdl-geneseo/cdl-geneseo.github.io/_drafts/forum-recap-post.md

 Read through the [slides](https://docs.google.com/presentation/d/1fo4ANOcbeNZOeYs2a4k6CbplSlvyXpPk7EQLMJMN6zM/edit?usp=sharing).

 This session exposed a number of realities for both students and faculty.

 ### Students: Missing friends &hellip; and breaks

 Covid-19 has taken a toll on everyone's social life, but for college students it's extra impactful.
 Students shared that the precautions Geneseo and most universities have taken to protect everyone during the pandemic have exacerbated feelings of loneliness and isolation.
 Furthermore, students pointed out that repeated Zoom meetings and near-constant screen use have made it difficult to leave their rooms during the day and socialize in person even to the extent to which they are permitted.

-Additionally, while the college has implemented "rejuvenation days" in lieu of the conventional Thanksgiving or Spring breaks, students don't feel that they get a real opportunity to rejuvenate, as many are saddled with due dates immediately following.
+Additionally, while the college has implemented "rejuvenation days" in lieu of the conventional Thanksgiving or Spring break, students don't feel that they get a real opportunity to rejuvenate, as many are saddled with due dates immediately following.
 Students miss having an extended period of time to not think about their work and recharge.
 The same screen-time that keeps students from socializing with those in their bubbles is also a constant exposure to their work as they find themselves going from Zoom call to discussion board to assignment in one continuous flow.

 Some students single out discussion boards as one task in particular that overloads their to-do lists.
 Many students feel that requiring lengthy discussion board responses overlooks the time-consuming reality of that work.
 As one student put it: